Pushing Data to Google Ads

 In case of a web-to-lead form, a lead is created in Zoho CRM.

 When the form details are pushed to Zoho CRM, using those details, a new lead is added.
 In case of web-to-contact form, a contact is created.
-The Google AdWords Information Section in the record is updated approximately 24 hours from the lead creation time.
+The Google Ads Information Section in the record is updated approximately 24 hours from the lead creation time.

 The sales rep qualifies and follows up the lead and converts to a potential (and contact).

 In Google Ads, under Tools > Conversions, lead conversion count is added to the Google Ads conversion tracking name, Zoho CRM Leads Qualification.